Hands-Off Workflow

 When the branch hit an ambiguous trade-off — for example, whether to refactor now or later — it fell back to a predefined governance layer: a twelve-person synthetic leadership panel.

-Each persona represents a distinct perspective: CTO (technical depth), CRO (revenue impact), SRE (reliability), Product (UX), Security & Compliance, Ops, Data, Finance, Design, QA, Customer Success, and Strategy.
+Each persona represents a distinct perspective: CTO for technical depth, CRO for revenue impact, SRE for reliability, plus Product, Security, Compliance, Ops, Data, Finance, Design, QA, Customer Success, and Strategy.
+They vote through weighted heuristics embedded in the workflow.
+(Read more about how this works)

 The agent doesn't "think" — it consults that composite leadership process to resolve conflicts exactly as a real cross-functional team would.
+That structure turned ambiguous choices into governed outcomes.

-The result wasn't creativity — it was consistency.
+The result was consistency.

 Here's how the system routes inputs through governance to measurable outcomes: